xsscx/xnuimagefuzzer/README.md

 ## Background
 I had been using Jackalope for Fuzzing and to confirm that it could find easy to identify Bugs.
 Looking deeper at Jackalope, I found minor AUF, OOB, NPTR that impacted some results given the Seeding.
 I wrote this Objective-C XNU Image Fuzzer for A/B Testing along side Jackalope.
 The Results were so Interesting I increased this Fuzzer Scope, enjoy!

-This Project is for anyone wanting to Learn C++ or XNU Image Fuzzing.
+This Project is for anyone wanting to Learn Objective-C or XNU Image Fuzzing.

 You can use Jackalope with the Example code provided in my macOS Research Repo in Imageio [https://github.com/xsscx/macos-research/blob/main/code/iOSOnMac/ios-image-fuzzer-example.m], and have your own Code running a XNU Image Fuzzer to expand your horizons.